Assuring the Integrity of Water Supply Distribution Systems (2 days)

 - Roofing of reservoirs.

 - Water losses, breakage of pipes and super-chlorination.

 - Lime leaching, CaCO3 precipitation and corrosion of pipes.

 - CCPP software and its application.

 - Copper corrosion and management guidelines.

 A short examination will be conducted on the final day.

-A Certificate will be issued to all successful attendees.
+A Certificate of Completion will be issued to all successful attendees.

-Writing material, accommodation, meals, travel to and from the course
+Writing material, accommodation, other meals not specified, travel to and from the course.

-The department will send confirmation of receipt of your registration via email within one week.
-Venue details, course notes, the program and a timetable will be sent to all participants approximately six weeks before the course.
-Please provide details of any special dietary needs on registration.
+The department will send confirmation of receipt of your nomination via email within one week.
+Venue details, the program and a timetable will be sent to all participants approximately four weeks before the course.
+Please provide details of any special dietary needs on nomination.